 Since IO-Link is able to retrieve and report these pieces of data, we now have another major benefit – the ability to perform remote maintenance and commissioning of the sensors and actuators.
 The IO-Link software enables operators to assess the data and make adjustments as needed.
 It’s also possible to make quick adjustments to accommodate production changes without having to shut down the entire line.

 Another benefit to using IO-Link is that the integrator can add sensors and actuators to any network, regardless of which protocol the system is already using.
-The master device will act as the bridge, using any of the popular communication options (pictured right) to communicate with the PLC.
+The master device will act as the bridge, using any of the popular communication options (pictured above) to communicate with the PLC.

 Use cases for the IO-Link enabled G6 VFD